3 Formulas to Round Time to the Nearest Minute in Excel

 In the column, Timestamp, I have some random timestamps.
 In the column, Nearest Minute, I will use formulas to round all the timestamps to their nearest minutes.

-Easiest Way to Round Off Time to the Nearest Minute
+Round Off Time to Nearest Minute in Excel with MROUND Function

 Excel has a dedicated function to round off times to a certain multiple.
 The name of the function is MROUND.
 Now I will use the MROUND function to round off the timestamps to their minutes in Excel.